sjwalter2/cb2025-6-gangwars/README.md

 <!-- TOC --><a name="gangster"></a>
 #### Gangster

+- Represents lieutenants, party leaders, etc. The boss of the street corner, manager of a gambling den, etc.
+- Not sure if we want them to have fiefs like in M&B or just assignments

 Name
   - I.E. John Pompadour, Grace De La Cruz, Jenny Machete, Raj Yamamoto, Four-Eyes Friedriksen